0xBADC0FFEE/smart-lab-join-csv/README.md

 ## Description

-This utility joins two CSV files containing financial metrics into a single TSV file:
+This utility joins financial metrics data from annual and quarterly sources into a single TSV file.
+It can either:
-- `annual.csv`: Contains annual financial data with column headers as years (e.g., 2022)
+- Download data directly from smart-lab.ru using a ticker symbol
-- `quarterly.csv`: Contains quarterly financial data with column headers in format YYYYQN (e.g., 2022Q4)
+- Process local CSV files that you already have

-The utility merges metrics from both files, adding empty cells where data is missing.
+The utility merges metrics from both sources, adding empty cells where data is missing.
 The output file arranges columns chronologically, with each year column placed after its corresponding Q4 column.
 LTM (Last Twelve Months) column is added at the end.
 The original row order from the source files is preserved.

 ## Special Handling Rules